Laure Prouvost

 They Parlaient Idéale (Octopus with love), 2019, video still

-Artwork presented in front of the French Pavilion of the Dubai World Expo and on Jumeirah Road in Dubai.
+Work presented in front of the French Pavilion at the Dubai World Expo and on Jumeirah Road in Dubai.

-Deep See Blue Surrounding You / Vois ce bleu profond te fondre, the title of the installation she created for the French Pavilion at the most recent Venice Biennale, is organised around a video that takes viewers on an initiatory road trip that includes Nanterre, Grigny, Roubaix, the slag heaps of the Pas-de-Calais mining area, Postman Cheval’s Ideal Palace in Hauterives, Marseille and Venice.
-Peopled by a dozen characters from various backgrounds, languages and ages, each of them giving full rein to their individual performative skills (dance, magic, music, poetry and so on), this epic, both tangible and imaginary, provides a poetic portrait of the France of outsiders while examining the possibility of depicting a fluid, globalised world.
-An octopus makes its appearance, a symbol of these shifting, polymorphous exchanges.
+Deep See Blue Surrounding You / Vois ce bleu profond te fondre, the title of Laure Prouvost's installation for the French Pavilion at the last Venice Biennale, revolves around a video that takes us on an initiatory road trip between Nanterre, Grigny, Roubaix, the slag heaps of the Pas-de-Calais mining basin, the Facteur Cheval's Ideal Palace at Hauterives, Marseille and Venice.
+Carried by a dozen characters from different backgrounds, languages and ages, each expressing a specific performative skill (dance, magic, music, poetry, etc.), this epic, both tangible and imaginary, offers a poetic portrait of France's outsiders, and at the same time questions the possibility of representing a fluid, globalized world.
+The octopus appears as the symbol of these shifting, polymorphous exchanges.

-Discover the artworks of the seven other artists presented in the exhibition "Autres habitants"
+Discover the works of the seven other artists featured in the "Autres habitants" exhibition: